 - Finish cleaning and remove all rubbish.

-- Remember to call your utility providers with final readings on electricity and gas meters.
+- Remember to call your utility providers with final readings on electricity and gas meters and you can ask them how does a flow meter work.
 This will save you being charged if the new occupant doesn’t switch their accounts.

 - Confirm that these essential services are connected at your new address and take opening electricity and gas readings.